repology/repology-updater/docs/RUNNING.md

 ```

 and point your browser to http://127.0.0.1:5000/ to view the
 site.
-This should be enough for personal usage, experiments and
+This should be enough for personal use, experiments and
 testing.

 Alternatively, you may deploy the application in numerous ways,